-Sexual assault is common and can affect adults of any age.
-Young women are most at risk, but males are also sexually violated.
+Sexual abuse and assault is common and can affect people of any age.
+Young women and girls are most at risk, but males are also sexually abused and assaulted.

 Sexually transmitted infections are uncommon in sexually abused prepubertal children.

-In most jurisdictions, rape is defined as sexual intercourse or other forms of penile sexual penetration, by one person (the perpetrator) of another person without his or her consent.
+In most jurisdictions, rape is defined as sexual intercourse or other forms of penile sexual penetration, by one person (the perpetrator) of another person without their consent.
 Depending on the jurisdiction, penetration may be of the mouth, vagina, or anus, or only refer to vaginal penetration.
 The term sexual assault includes other nonconsensual sexual activity.

 History and exam

 - disclosure of inappropriate contact

 - acute anogenital trauma (any change); transections and absent hymen (in children)

 - sexually transmitted infections

 - vaginal or penile discharge